 So, do you have to like your athletes?

 Well no, but you do have to care about them and do the best for them.
-It is easier if you do and you can increase their likability by focusing on the aspects of them you do find more endearing.
-What is of most importance if you want the best results, is to have a quality relationship with them and this includes understanding them as individuals and tailoring your coaching to meet their needs.
+It is easier if you do, and you can increase their likability by understanding their natural behavioral and communication tendencies, and by focusing on the aspects of them you do find more endearing.
+What is of most importance if you want the best results, is to have a quality relationship with them, which is founded on understanding them as individuals and tailoring your coaching to meet their needs.

 Where to from here?

 One of the most effective and efficient ways to understand your athletes and the unique contribution they each bring to the team, is to have each of them complete an Athlete Assessments DISC Behavioral Profile.
 As the world’s first and only validated and reliable DISC Profile created specifically for sport, you can ensure that you are using a tool designed with your athletes in mind.
 DISC Profiling provides you and your athletes with the opportunity to develop self-awareness, as well as an understanding of others, ultimately with the goal of communicating better, increasing performance, and achieving the best outcomes.
 Find out more about the benefits of DISC Profiling here.